Dev guideAPI Reference

 Part 3: Run an A/B test

-This tutorial guided you through a targeted delivery, which is the simplest flag rule.
-However, you often want to A/B test how users react to feature flag variations before you roll out a feature flag delivery.
+Part 2 of this tutorial guided you through a targeted delivery because it is the most straightforward flag rule.
+However, you often want to A/B test how users react to feature flag variations before you roll out a flag delivery.

 1. Add event tracking

-You need to add a Track Event method to your sample app, so you can mock up user events, then view the metrics.
+You need to add a Track Event method to your sample app, so you can mock up user events and then see metrics.

-1. Delete your old sample code, then paste in the following code, remembering:
+1. Delete your old sample code, and paste in the following code.

-• Do not run your app yet.
-You first need to set up the A/B test in the Optimizely app
+3. Do not run your app yet because you still need to set up the A/B test in the Optimizely application.

 import 'dart:math';